 The number of people who believe they have a food intolerance has risen dramatically over recent years, but it’s hard to know how many people are truly affected.

-Paediatric Gut Investigation Clinic are pleased to offer investigation and treatment for child food intolerance to at our clinics in Horley and Reigate, Surrey, and you can book your appointment here.
+Paediatric Gut Investigation Clinic are pleased to offer investigation and treatment for child food intolerance to at our clinics in Horley and Reigate, Surrey, and Wimbledon, London.
+You can book your appointment here.

 Fructose malabsorption is a gastrointestinal condition that causes digestive discomfort.
 It’s common in sufferers of Irritable Bowel Syndrome (IBS), but can also be experienced in others.
 Fructose is a simple carbohydrate, or single sugar, found in may plants.
 However, it is also found in honey, wheat and some vegetables.
 Fructose can be found in three ways: